ASNSPY/asnspy-oss/README.md

 - **Service Fingerprinting** - HTTP server version detection
 - **Banner Grabbing** - Identify running services

-**Why this matters:** You can't hack what you can't see.
+You can't hack what you can't see.
 Find the forgotten FTP server, the old MySQL instance, the development Redis exposed to the internet.

 ### 🚨 CVE Vulnerability Detection
 - **Automated CVE Lookup** - Query NVD database for known vulnerabilities